 - Their organizations assume titles that include words sounding either authoritative or patriotic: institute, freedom or American.

-- A front group that is also ideological will overlook all outrageous comments on their sites and Twitter feeds, as long the commenter is a political ally.
+- A front group that is also ideological will overlook all outrageous comments on their sites and Twitter feeds, as long as the commenter is a political ally.
 But they will pounce on any unfavorable political views and not hesitate to bring in allies with false identities.